In some cases we can help separated parents set up child support arrangements for their children when one parent lives in another country.

 Funds are not issued in Australian dollars (AUD).
 The payment currency is determined by the financial institution and we have no control over this.
 We are unable to disburse funds less than AUD 50 as they attract additional bank fees for both parents.
 The only exception is when the case has ended and the final payment is less than AUD 50.

-You can read more about receiving child support payments when you live overseas.
+You can read more about receiving child support when you live outside Australia.

 Enforcing an overseas liability in Australia